-- 10. Data-correcting inspections are performed at the expense of the station. - 11.
+- matching the documents, such as the VIR, to the vehicle prior to retesting. - 10.
+Data-correcting inspections are performed at the expense of the station. - 11.
 Assist GCAF and EPD personnel during overt audits. - 12.
 Abide by Chapter 391-3-20-.11(8): When an inspector changes residence he/she needs to notify the Management Contractor of his or her change of address no later than the next business day.